Postpartum Depression: Symptoms and Treatments

 Postpartum depression may be mistaken for “baby blues” at first, but the signs and symptoms are more intense and last longer and may interfere with your ability to care for your baby, yourself, and handle other daily tasks.
 Symptoms usually develop within the first few weeks after giving birth but may begin earlier, during pregnancy, or later up to a year after birth.

 Furthermore, the emotional effects of postpartum depression are much more severe than those of the “baby blues.”
-Women with postpartum depression often feel so depressed and anxious that they have a hard time taking care of themselves, their newborn, and their other children.
-This is why it is so important that women seek health care treatment options to help to manage their symptoms.
+Women with postpartum depression often feel so depressed and anxious that they have a hard time taking care of themselves, their newborns, and their other children.
+This is why it is so important that women seek healthcare treatment options to help to manage their symptoms.

 Symptoms of Postpartum depression